stefanii123/tech-writing-portfolio/getting-started.md

 Now, let’s bring that repo into your local machine.

-1. On your repo page, click the green **Code** button → copy the HTTPS link
+1. On your repo page, click the green **Code** button and copy the HTTPS link.

 2. In your terminal or Git Bash, run: